demos-europe/demosplan-addon-xbeteiligung-async/README.md

 Run the unit tests XBeteiligungServiceTest- (401, 402, 409) and fix any bugs that appear.
 Update what is documented here if there are any changes to be aware of.

+# Release

+To release a new version of this library you need to perform the script `release.sh` in the root folder of this repository.:

+    ./release.sh <version>

+It updates the Tag in the changelog, sets the new version in composer.json and package.json if applicable, creates a tag and pushes it to the remote repository.
+You may do this at main or release branch if you have the rights to do so, otherwise you may create a pull request and merge it directly after the release.